harness/developer-hub/docs/platform/secrets/secrets-management/azure-key-vault.md

 5. Optional: Deselect **Purge Secrets**.

    This option is selected by default.
 When you purge a deleted secret, it will be permanently deleted and cannot be recovered.
-To enable this operation, make sure you have a soft-delete enabled vault and the secrets/purge permission.

 6. Click **Continue**.